-We dedicated the first year exclusively to observation and analysis.
-We observed the sun, the wind, rainfall, micro climates throughout the year, we analysed the soil and water on many different spots, and drew maps with geodesic lines.
-In the dry season, when the groundwater was low, we walked the swamp and put bamboo sticks wherever we would sink in half a meter or more, to let nature guide us where to dig the wildlife ponds.
+The first year was exclusively dedicated to observation, analysis and planning.
+I observed the sun, the wind, rainfall and micro climates throughout the year, analysed the soil and water on many different spots, and drew maps with geodesic lines.
+In the dry season, when the groundwater was low, my co-workers and I walked the swamp with bamboo sticks and placed them wherever the groundwater reached the surface, asking nature for guidance on where to dig the wildlife ponds.

 We started with digging a series of wildlife ponds.
-The excavated earth we piled up inbetween those ponds resulting in areas that became just high and dry enough for a variety of swamp-trees to flourish, contributing to the reforestation of the biological corridor AMISTOSA.
-In addition, these ponds now provide habitats for a large variety of animals that had not been able to live here before, such as the boat-billed heron, green ibis and many other birds, turtles, a variety of fish and many others.
+The excavated earth was piled up in between those ponds resulting in areas just high and dry enough for a variety of swamp trees.
+This way we were able to reforest without draining the land.
+In addition, these ponds now provide habitats for a large variety of animals that had not been here before, such as the boat-billed heron, green ibis, kingfishers and many other birds, as well as amphibians, reptiles, fish and many more.

-The microorganisms are the ‘cooks’ for the plants.
-They transform organic material into plant-available foods.
+The microorganisms are the ‘cooks’ for the plants, transforming organic material into plant-available foods.
 Thus, the more microorganisms a soil contains, the richer it is.
-First, we breed them through hot compost, which is a method where the heat it produces kills most pathogens and all weed seeds.
-We then multiply them with compost tea and finally protect them with biochar.
+We breed them through hot compost, multiply them with compost tea and protect them with biochar.

-Apart from microorganisms, we planted thousands of Mexican sunflowers, a fast-growing bush that not only fixes nitrogen from the air but also draws phosphorus from rocks in the depth of the soil.
-Regularly pruned and left on the soil as mulch, it protects the soil and, disintegrating slowly, it replenishes the soil with much needed nutrients and minerals.
-In addition, we intersperse the reforestation with a large variety and number of short-lived nitrogen-fixing ‘pioneers’, that prepare the soil for the slower growing and more delicate trees.
+Apart from microorganisms, we planted thousands of Mexican sunflowers, a fast-growing shrub that not only fixes nitrogen from the air but also draws phosphorus from rocks in the depth of the soil.
+In addition, we intersperse the reforestation with a large variety and number of short-lived nitrogen-fixing ‘pioneers’, that prepare the soil for the more slowly growing and delicate trees.

-And finally, we do not uproot so called ‘weeds’.
+And finally, we make use of the so called ‘weeds’.
 Weeds grow where other plants can’t and draw exactly those nutrients into their stems and leaves that the other plants can’t access.
-By regularly ‘chopping and dropping’ them they restore the soil and eventually prepare it for any future plant we want to grow.
-Once the canopy closes the ‘weeds’ have done their job and are shaded out.
+By regularly ‘chopping and dropping’ them they restore the soil and prepare it for the more demanding trees.
+Once the canopy closes the ‘weeds’ will have done their job and are shaded out.